The Foundation for a Meaningful Life

 • If an individual is identified as a close contact because of a positive case at home, and the positive case cannot completely isolate at home, then the individual is required to wear a mask on campus for ten days after the date of last contact.

-• While we do not required health attestations, we remind all families of day students to keep their children home if they are symptomatic or ill.
+• While we do not require health attestations, we remind all families of day students to keep their children home if they are symptomatic or ill.
 If faculty or staff are concerned about a student’s health, they will send the child to the Health Office for an evaluation.

 • What is your policy for student absences?